KxSystems/docs/docs/basics/application.md

 3 2 3 4
 3 3 4 4
 ```

-In the last example, the derivative `count'` is the argument of the second `'` (Each).
+In the last example, the extension `count'` is the argument of the second `'` (Each).

-Only unary operators can be applied postfix.
+Only extenders can be applied postfix.

-<i class="far fa-hand-point-right"></i> [Apply/Index and Apply/Index At](/ref/apply) for how to apply functions and index lists
+<i class="far fa-hand-point-right"></i>
+[Apply/Index and Apply/Index At](../ref/apply.md) for how to apply functions and index lists

 ## Rank and syntax